 Tightness and the H\"older continuity properties of the limit follow from the Kolmogorov-Chentsov criterion (see e.g.\ \cite{K02}, Corollary 16.9).
 Since \cite{CDH19} proves the limit of $\ol{\phi}$ under $\MM^G_L$, and we know these limits must agree up to a scaling factor, the proof is concluded. \end{proof} \end{subsection} \end{section}

-\begin{section}{Appendix: Bergman projections and Green's function estimates} In this section, we collect already known estimates for the Laplacian Green's functions $-\Gamma_L : \car_L \times \car_L \to \R$.
+\begin{section}{Bergman projection and Green's function estimates} In this section, we collect already known estimates for the Laplacian Green's functions $-\Gamma_L : \car_L \times \car_L \to \R$.
 We also prove a non-concentration result for the discrete harmonic Bergman projection.
-Many of the estimates are not sharp, but we include them to be self-contained and to show that, for the most part, only crude bounds are needed for our results.
+Many of the estimates are not sharp, but we include them to be self-contained and to show that, for the most part, only weak bounds are needed for our results.
 We also could not find a reference for the discrete harmonic Bergman projection results.

 \begin{subsection}{Laplacian Green's function Estimates} The first result gives some non-optimal bounds on the Poisson kernel and Green's function of a simple random walk.
-We have chosen to give crude bounds because the proof is easy to adapt to other domains than $\car_L$. \begin{prop} Let $d \geq 2$, and let $-\Gamma_L$ be the Dirichlet Green's function for the discrete Laplacian on $\car_L$.
+We have chosen to give weak bounds because the proof is easy to adapt to domains other than $\car_L$. \begin{prop} Let $d \geq 2$, and let $-\Gamma_L$ be the Dirichlet Green's function for the discrete Laplacian on $\car_L$.
 Then there is a constant $C$, depending only on $d$, such that

 for all $x,y \in \car_L$.
 We also have (recall that $\rho_y = \dist(y, \pa \car_L)$)